 - Most grapes are harvested at night!
-Harvesting at night saves money (no need to cool grapes before crushing), is easier on the workers and ensures a stable sugar level in the grapes, something that fluctuates when the temperature rises.
+Harvesting at night is easier on the workers and ensures a stable sugar level in the grapes, something that fluctuates when the temperature rises.

 - The flavors of wine are affected by how long the grapes are on the vine.
-Earlier harvested grapes have lower sugar levels and higher acidity for a crisp, tart wine (typically white wines!).
-Red grapes require a more balanced sugar and acidity level for complexity.
-And dessert wines are left on the vines the longest!
+Grapes harvested earlier (typically whites) have lower sugar levels and higher acidity and make a crisp, tart wine.
+Red grapes hang longer for the complexity that comes from a more balanced sugar and acidity.
+Grapes for dessert wines are left on the vines the longest.

 - It’s not the grapes that determine the color, it’s the skin.
-Skin contact when making wine is called “maceration” and extracts color and fruit flavor from the skins without any bitter tannins!
+Skin contact when making wine is called “maceration” and the process extracts color and fruit flavor from the skins without any bitter tannins.
 Think of it like making a cup of tea and how leaving a tea bag in your cup affects the color and flavor.

-- Rosé isn’t a grape variety like zinfandel or sauvignon blanc, rather a style of winemaking that is made from red wine grapes!
+- Rosé isn’t a grape variety like zinfandel or sauvignon blanc, but a style of winemaking using red wine grapes.
 To achieve the pink shades found in rosé, a wine is kept in contact with the grape skins for just hours.
 You can learn more about the different styles of rosé here.

 - Sauvignon blanc was first planted in Dry Creek Valley by Dry Creek Vineyard founder, David Stare.
-This grape grows best in DCV due to the well-draining + mineral rich soils and notable temperature change from day to night aka the diurnal shift!
+This grape grows best in DCV due to the mineral rich, well-draining soils and notable temperature change from day to night. known as the diurnal shift.
 Read more about Dry Creek Valley’s signature white wine.

-- The big 3 of a winemaker’s decision to harvest grapes are sugar, acid and tannin.
-Sugar and acid are measured with a refractometer – tannins however are sampled by tasting the grape!
+- The top three components of a winemaker’s decision to harvest grapes are sugar, acid and tannin.
+Sugar and acid are measured with a refractometer while tannins are sampled by taste.

 - Cheers!
-Grapes for sparkling wines are harvested notably earlier than others because winemakers are looking for a higher acidity.
+Grapes for sparkling wines are harvested notably earlier than other grapes because winemakers are looking for a higher acidity.
 They are harvested with extra care as to not to disturb the flavors and minimize any harsh compounds that may be imparted from the skin of the grape.
-Be on the lookout for new sparkling wines coming from Dry Creek Valley wineries in the future!

-- Did you know that it takes a newly planted vineyard at least 3-years to produce fruit that’s quality enough to go grape to glass?
-Then at least a year after that until your bottled wine is ready to drink!
-More if you’re looking to age your wine in oak.
+- Did you know that it takes a newly planted vineyard at least three years to produce fruit of a high enough quality to make wine?
+Add on a year or more after wine is made until that bottle is ready to drink!
 Good thing we’re patient – mostly because we know it’s worth the wait.

-- Time for some harvest math!
-Per acre of wine there are 1.5-7 tons of grapes produced.
-Per ton of grapes there are roughly 150 gallons of wine.
-1 barrel of wine is 60 gallons which is about 295 bottles of wine (24 cases).
-AND there are ~30lbs of grapes per case of wine and ~2.4lbs of grapes in one bottle of wine.
+- Time for some harvest math:!
+Every vineyard acre produces roughly 1.5-7 tons of grapes.
+Every ton of grapes makes roughly 150 gallons of wine.
+One barrel of wine contains 60 gallons, which is about 295 bottles of wine (24 cases).
+There are ~30lbs of grapes per case of wine and ~2.4lbs of grapes in one bottle of wine.
 Phew – time for a glass!

 Harvest is one of the best times to visit us in Dry Creek Valley.